EzeBernardine/100daysofcode/README.md

 * If there is not an ancestor that fits the criteria, it is positioned relative to the body element.
 <li>Note: body can be scrolled unlike viewport</li>

+### Effect of top, bottom, left and right on it
+When position is set to absolute or fixed, the top property specifies the distance between the element's top edge and the top edge of its containing block.

 <!--
 Position: fixed